 "Harbaugh, who has made plenty of enemies south of the Mason-Dixon line since taking over at Michigan, has poked the cages of SEC coaches repeatedly and in the book, speaks to the disparity in spending by simply telling Bacon, '(It's) hard to beat the cheaters.'

 -- Forbes contributor Jeff Arnold

 From breaking down Michigan's academic standards to UM's recruiting budget, Arnold's book review is well done.
 It has all the proof needed.

-It's tough to win football games, whether it's at the NCAA or NFL level.
-Michigan football coach Jim Harbaugh knows all that too well, especially against SEC programs.
+It's tough to win football games, whether it's at the high school, NCAA or NFL level.
+Michigan football coach Jim Harbaugh knows all that too well, especially against SEC powerhouse programs.

 What about the loss at Utah to start his coaching tenure with the Wolverine football program in 2015?
 How about the loss at unranked Iowa in 2016?
-What about losses to Florida State, South Carolina and Florida in the last three bowl games?
+What about losses to Florida State, South Carolina, Florida, and Alabama in the last four bowl games?
 We probably don't even need to mention the two home losses to Michigan State.

-But when it's all said and done, it looks like these issues are because everyone cheats, expect for Harbaugh and Matt Dudek, Michigan's Director of Recruiting.
+But when it's all said and done, it looks like these issues are because apparently every football team cheats, expect for Harbaugh and Matt Dudek, Michigan's Director of Recruiting.

 Look, Jim Harbaugh takes whining to the extreme.
 "It's hard to beat the cheaters" is just another excuse and gives everyone on social media an open invitation to have a field day each football season.